Paco Catholic School: Aldenhuijsen era

-World War II Era
+World War II era

 When World War II broke out in the Pacific on December 8, 1941, the school closed.
 But in 1942, on the occasion of a pastoral visitation, the Archbishop of USA America insisted that at least the high school level be re-opened.

-In July 1944, Fr.
-Josef De Bal temporarily became the School Director because Fr.
-Godofredo, being a Dutch, was detained with other foreign nationals in Laguna.
-Later Fr.
-Godofredo was deposed as Parish Priest by order of the Japanese authorities but he was reinstated on the same day through the intervention of the Archbishop.
+In July 1944, Josef De Bal temporarily became the school director because Aldenhuijsen, being a Dutch, was detained with other foreign nationals in Laguna.
+Later Aldenhuijsen was deposed as parish priest by order of the Japanese authorities but he was reinstated on the same day through the intervention of the archbishop.
 Thus, the school was placed under the supervision of the Archdiocese of Manila.
 The battles of liberation forced the school to close again in September 1944.

-At the end of the war in 1945, Fr.
-Godofredo returned to Paco.
+At the end of the war in 1945, Aldenhuijsen returned to Paco.

 The devastation of the church and the school buildings was so enormous that a canvass roof was placed on top of the old church.
 The place served as a temporary church on Sundays and as a school on weekdays.
 With the help of the American engineers, more repairs were made and Paco Catholic School was able to start classes in July 1945 with 1,600 students.
 To accommodate all the students, the double session system was introduced – girls in the morning and boys in the afternoon.
 Repairs of damaged buildings were made between 1946 and 1955, including the conversion of the Mother's convent into a girl's high school building.

 The CICM Fathers and the Belgian Mothers (now CICM Sisters) continued their administration of the school whose population reached 7,000 in 1964.
 Six years later, a new rectory of the Sisters and the five-story St. Joseph Building, which is still being used at present were constructed.
 However, the Belgian ICM Sisters decided to withdraw their involvement in PCS, leaving their Filipino counterparts as principal of the Grade School Department.
 From 1970 to 1984, the CICM Fathers remained as directors of the school but the principalship of both Grade School and High School Departments was given to the lay administrators.

-Fr.
-Carlos Van Ooteghem, the last CICM Priest to serve PCS, managed the school from 1980-1984.
+Carlos Van Ooteghem, the last CICM Priest to serve PCS, managed the school from 1980 to 1984.
 He stayed on as coadjutor in the parish until his health prevented him from continuing his ministry.
 It was during his term when the Karel Hall, covered court, Fr.
 Godofredo and the Practical Arts Buildings were constructed.
 After 72 years of dedicated service to the ministry and education, the CICM turned over the management of the school to the Archdiocese of Manila in 1984.